-Even worse, the person who you helped most likely has bad credit.
-So he or she does not care whether another negative mark appears on his or her credit report.
+Even worse, the person who you helped may have bad credit.
+So they may not be as concerned about whether another negative mark appears on their credit report.
 Needless to say, you have much more to lose.

-5. You are 100 percent liable on a loan that could be a significant amount
+5. You are 100% liable on a loan that could be a significant amount

-The lender might not want to go through the trouble of suing you and agree to settle the balance owed.
+The lender might not want to go through the trouble of suing you and instead agree to settle the balance owed.
 That will mean you could have tax liability for the difference.
-Meaning if you owe $10,000 and settle for $4,000, you may have to report the other $6,000 as “debt forgiveness income” on your tax returns.
+For example, if you owe $10,000 and settle for $4,000, you may have to report the other $6,000 as “debt forgiveness income” on your tax returns.

 Also, settling on the account will leave a negative mark on your credit report.
 The account does not state “paid as agreed,” but rather, “settled.”
 Your score suffers because of that new mark.

-7. Co-signing a loan could make approval of a loan you might need impossible
+7. Cosigning could make approval of a loan you might need impossible

-Before co-signing a loan, think ahead because you might just need a loan yourself one day.
-Take, for example, a co-signer for a car.
-The co-signer in this situation is actually signing for his wife who has less-than-stellar credit.
+Before cosigning a loan, think ahead.
+You might just need a loan yourself one day.
+For example, consider a cosigner for a car.
+The cosigner in this situation is actually signing for his wife who has less-than-stellar credit.
 Unfortunately, by doing this, he has found himself denied for an application on a loan of his own because he “has too much credit in his name.”

-When you’re thinking about co-signing a loan, it’s wise to bear in mind that helping someone out might hinder your own opportunities.
+When you’re thinking about cosigning a loan bear in mind that helping someone out might hinder your own opportunities.

 Be prepared to make the loan payment.
-I would tell you to take the monthly payment and put it into a savings account and then keep it there.
+You may want to consider taking the monthly payment and putting in into a savings account to hold it there.
 Once you have 12 monthly payments saved, you can stop saving.
 Hopefully, you never have to pay more than 12 payments on the loan, but be prepared for the worst-case scenario that you have to make the payment.

 9. You may need to sue the other responsible party if payments are not made and you get sued

 This can get very messy, as you can imagine.
-Not only are relationships being tested but, in the eyes of the law, you are just as responsible for your co-signer’s behavior as they are.
-As the co-signer for a car, boat, etc. you could be sued and, if that happens, you might be left with the unhappy duty of suing the party responsible.
+Not only are relationships tested but, in the eyes of the law, you are just as responsible for your cosigner’s behavior as they are.
+As the cosigner for a car, boat, etc. you could be sued and, if that happens, you might be left with the unhappy duty of suing the party responsible.

 If you are not able to bring the other party into the lawsuit, you can sue them later on to contribute to your monthly payment.
 Unfortunately, getting a judgment against the other party is much easier than getting him or her to pay.
 Sometimes, you may need to hire a debt collection attorney or law firm to assist you.